 - Next, you will be asked to crop the photo.
 Use the tool to frame your face in the picture.
 The next page will offer you a few different shipping and payment options, but we do not want you to order and pay for hard copies of your photos!
 You can bypass this by clicking a small link in the bottom right hand corner of the page that says, “No thanks.”

-Please contact your Admissions Counselor if you have any questions about this process.
+Please contact the Admissions Counselor if you have any questions about this process.

 Mail should be addressed as follows:Student Name